clarkgrubb/data-tools/README.md

     > SELECT c.name, sum(o.amount) FROM customers c JOIN orders o ON c.id = o.customer_id GROUP BY c.name;

-Usually, the columns should be a candidate key for either the left or the right relation.
+Typically it is an error condition if the join columns for neither the left nor the right relation are a candidate key.
 Consider the following perverse query:

     > SELECT c.name, sum(o.amount) FROM customers c JOIN orders o ON c.name = o.customer_name GROUP BY c.name;